-How to Reduce Carbon Footprint in Textile Industry?
+How to Reduce Carbon Footprint in Textile Industry

-In Case of Cotton Fiber
+The Case of Cotton Fiber

 One way the industry can make positive changes is by switching to renewable energy, such as solar or wind power.
 This would drastically reduce the amount of energy consumed by factories and improve sustainability around the world.

-“The apparel sector is one where there’s a lot of uncertainty about what exactly the impacts are,” said Nate Aden, senior fellow at the World Resources Institute, at a panel discussion on climate change in NYC.
+“The apparel sector is the one where there’s a lot of uncertainty about what exactly the impacts are,” said Nate Aden, senior fellow at the World Resources Institute, at a panel discussion on climate change in NYC.
 “The best number we have now is about five percent of global greenhouse gas emissions come from the textile industry.
 To give you some sense of perspective, that’s about equivalent to the impact from the aviation sector, so all the planes flying in the world.
 Or in country terms, that’s about equal to Russia.
 So it’s pretty significant.”

-In Case of Synthetic Fiber
+The Case of Synthetic Fiber

 Synthetic fibers have seen rapid production growth since their introduction in the second half of the twentieth century.
 Polyester is now the most commonly used fabric in clothing, having overtaken cotton early in the twenty-first century.
 For polyester and other synthetic materials, the emissions for production are much higher as they are produced from fossil fuels such as crude oil.
-In 2015, production of polyester for textiles use results in more than 706 billion kg of CO2e.
+In 2015, production of polyester for textiles use resulted in more than 706 billion kg of CO2e.

 With limited recycling options to recover reusable fibers, almost 60% of all clothing produced is disposed of within a year of production ending in landfill or incineration.
-To put that into context, that is one rubbish truck per second to landfill.
+To put that into context, that is one trash truck per second to landfill.
 It has been estimated that less than 1% of material used to produce clothing is recycled within the clothing industry, with around 13% recycled for use in other areas.

 There is also a push to return to slow fashion, with higher quality garments with longer product life and utilization.
 The recent report from the Ellen MacArthur Foundation advocates for a shift to a circular economy, where the value of products and materials is maintained for as long as possible and waste and resource use is minimized.